ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - (REVIEW) React - Hooks and Lifecycle.md

 <!--
   Alternative:
   - start by showing a basic app (stackblitz) where we send an API request
-  - ex. to get the details of one character
+  - e.g. to get the details of one character
   - see the code with students (useEffect etc) and then explain why we need to do it this way.

 -->